therealbstern/apcupsd/branches/Branch-3_14/doc/manual/maintaining_ups.rst

 3. Only perform runtime calibrations on your UPS one or two times a year, if necessary.
 Some of our customers want to check their systems to verify that their runtime is sufficient.
 However, consistently performing these calibrations can significantly decrease the life expectancy of your battery.

 4. Do not store batteries for extended periods of time.
 New batteries can be stored for 6 to 12 months from date of purchase.
-After this period, the battery should be used or it will lose a great deal of its charge .
+After this period, the battery should be used or it will lose a great deal of its charge.
 It is not advisable to store batteries that have already been in use.

 5. Do not exceed 80 percent of a UPS unit's rated capacity due to the reduction in run time.
 When you increase your load, your runtime decreases.
 In the event of a utility power failure, a UPS loaded to full capacity will drain and discharge it's battery quickly and will decrease the life expectancy.